nhansendev/PDFCombine/README.md

 # PDFCombine
-A utility for automatically combining and trimming PDF files
+A python 3 utility for automatically combining and trimming PDF files

 # Main Functions
 ## Combine PDFs